isomerpages/moe-tampinessec/index.md

   - infobar:
       title: Announcement for 2024 Sec 1 students taking MSP
       id: infobar
-      description: "Registration is open from 21 December 2023 (from 7 am) to 4
-        January 2024 (5 pm).
-Please click on the link below for more information. "
+      description: Registration is open from 21 December 2023 (from 7 am) to 4 January 2024 (5 pm).
+Please click on the link below for more information.
-      button: Registration info
+      button: Registration details
       url: /others/students/msp2024/
 ---